RohitSinghDev/Fundraising-Ethereum-Campaign/README.md

 # Fundraising Ethereum Campaign
 A decentralised web application where a user can either create fundraising campaigns to receive donations in ether or donate to some existing campaigns.
+It is deployed upon Rinkeby Ethereum testnet.

 ## Detailed description and working:
 * A user first needs to login to his metamask account.